-To move objects between groups, expand the groups, then click the 🛅 button on the toolbar.
+To move objects between groups, expand the groups, then click the toolbar.
 Select the object you want to move and drag it to the new group.

 Naming Groups

 To rename a group, select it and choose Rename Group in the right-click menu.